Follow us on networks

 Hormonal changes affect the microbiota

-Diabetes and other disorders of the immune system influence hormonal imbalances.
+Diabetes and other alterations of the immune system influence hormonal imbalances.

-In addition, at times of changes in sex hormones, such as puberty, pregnancy, postpartum or menopause, changes in the microbiota occur, increasing the chances of bacterial dysbiosis and infections.
+Furthermore, at times of changes in sex hormones, such as puberty, pregnancy, postpartum or menopause, changes occur in the microbiota, increasing the possibilities of bacterial dysbiosis and infections.

-In menopause, the lack of estrogens causes vaginal dryness and, with it, alteration in the production of Lactobacillus, imbalances in pH and, therefore, the door open to the uncontrolled growth of other microbial species.
+In menopause, the lack of estrogen causes vaginal dryness and, with it, alteration in the production of Lactobacillus, imbalances in pH and, therefore, the door is open to uncontrolled growth of other microbial species.

 Probiotic supplementation for microbiota and fertility

-Probiotics help promote recovery from vaginal flora and to protect you from possible infections.
+Probiotics help promote recovery vaginal flora and protect you from possible infections.
 In any case, it is advisable to have the supervision of a specialized therapist.

-For women in assisted fertility processes, the use of both methods is considered appropriate, oral administration y vaginal.
+For women in assisted fertility processes, the use of both methods is considered appropriate, oral and vaginal.
 Even prophylactically in the absence of symptoms.

-No side effects have been reported, although this does not mean that it should be used uncontrollably.
-Its use is recommended occasionally or periodically but not permanently since the interesting thing is to allow the body itself to maintain a vaginal flora by itself.
+No side effects have been reported, although this does not mean that it should be used without control.
+Its use is recommended occasionally or periodically but not permanently since the interesting thing is to allow the body itself to maintain a vaginal flora on its own.

 Prebiotic supplementation for a healthy microbiota

-Although probiotics are live microorganisms that have shown their health benefits in studies with people, prebiotics are a type of fiber (carbohydrates) present in some foods that cannot be digested in the stomach and that reach the intestine , where they have a physiological effect.
+Although probiotics are live microorganisms that have demonstrated their health benefits in studies carried out with people, prebiotics are a type of fibers (carbohydrates) present in some foods that cannot be digested in the stomach and reach the intestine. , where they have a physiological effect.

 LINK to prebiotics with probiotics all in 1